nvda-es/devguides_translation/original_docs/NVDA Add-on Development Guide.md

 Each add-on folder, at a minimum, must contain the following files and folders:

-* manifest.ini to store manifest information such as add-on name and author.
+* manifest.ini to store manifest information such as add-on name, author, and compatibility range (minimum version, last tested version).
 * An "addon" subfolder with the add-on module directory underneath this subfolder (appModules, globalPlugins, synthDrivers, brailleDisplays).
 One or more module folders can be specified.

 If you are using the add-on template, the folder structure will automatically be created, so you need to create only the addon subfolder and the add-on module folder(s) and code inside this folder.
 See the readme file in the template folder for more information on customizing your add-on manifest using the template files.